- Politics and Social Issues

 The problem is that all too often we only pay lip service to these great morals that we proclaim to be important to us.
 When push comes to shove, when the chips are down, we revert to mistreating anyone and everyone that gets in our way.
 We shoplift from stores (steal) simply for the adrenaline high we get.
 We demand that others live their private lives as we think they should, and don't care one whit what they think.
 The very leaders of our great nation lie to us on a daily basis, and the corporations we support with our hard earned money seek to deceive us with nearly every ad they put out (think small print that no one reads and that older people can't even see).
 As a society we enact tax laws designed solely to make someone else pay for what we want.
 The state of Idaho recently completed a multi-million dollar renovation of their statehouse, paid for 100% from cigarette taxes collected from a small minority of the population.
 And they're proud of making that small, politically weak, minority pay for a project to benefit everyone in the state!

 Moral?
 I think not.
-Advertisements that are intended, and works hard, to induce us to believe something that is not true is a lie whether the actual words are true or not.
+Advertisements that are intended, and work hard, to induce us to believe something that is not true is a lie whether the actual words are true or not.
 Political lies are the same; spinning the truth to give a false impression is a form of lying even when the actual words are still true.
 So called "sin" taxes such as alcohol or cigarette taxes are nothing more than a transparent attempt to force others to live as we think they should, while also gaining "free" money for the benefit of the majority.

 We can proclaim moral superiority to our ancestors in the morals we claim to be ours, but not so much in how well we adhere to them.
 We have a long way to go in that respect yet, and it seems to be getting worse.
 Like the laws we don't approve of, morals are for everyone else - not me.
 It's too much work and much too difficult (and restrictive) to do what I know is the right thing to do.
 In this respect at least, we are indeed morally bankrupt.
 We desperately need to do more than just talk about how great our moral structure is - we need to actually follow the guidelines therein.